 His practice regularly involves crisis/event management in a wide range of healthcare scenarios and he has deep experience relating to workplace violence program assessment and the implementation of Threat Assessment programs.

 Representative engagements involving crisis management matters include:

 • Management of the regulatory, liability and public relations aspects of a disruptive medical staff member.

-• Completion of an internal investigation and policy review in the aftermath of a workplace shooting fatality at a hospital.
-This engagement included completion on an internal investigation to evaluate the safety and security program, development of a violence threat response process, and analysis of company-wide policies and procedures to develop best practices for implementation enterprise-wide.
+• Completion of an internal investigation in the aftermath of a shooting fatality at a hospital.
+This engagement included completion on a risk assessment and analysis of company-wide policies and procedures to develop best practices for implementation enterprise-wide.

 He is an avid student of the Korean martial art Hapkido, which focuses on practical, reality-based self-defense techniques based on situational awareness.
 His approach to advising clients on these matters follows a similar philosophy.
 According to Page, “From my perspective, when you are dealing with a complex, fast moving situation, whether in a self-defense or healthcare mitigation scenario, your chance of success is best when you are focusing on practical, realistic strategies that you have prepared for well in advance.”